atk14/StringBuffer/README.md

 StringBuffer
 ============

-StringBuffer is a PHP class providing operations for string buffering
+StringBuffer is a PHP class providing operations for efficient string buffering

 Basic usage
 -----------